It’s pretty easy to modify NixOS. All you need to do is get a copy of the Nixpkgs repository (which contains the NixOS sources as well):

 After making modifications to the sources, you can use them as follows:

-If you think your changes are useful to the rest of humanity, then please open a pull request on GitHub, or send a patch to the nix-dev mailing list.
+If you think your changes are useful to the rest of humanity, then please open a pull request on GitHub, or send a patch to the Discourse forum.
 If you want to contribute regularly, you may want to ask for commit access to our GitHub repositories (please ask Eelco, or on the #nixos IRC channel).

 Hydra continuously builds NixOS: